postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ## Writing test scripts

 Test scripts can use dynamic variables, carry out test assertions on response data, and pass data between requests.
-In the __Tests__ tab for a request, enter your JavaScript manually or select __Snippets__ to the right of the code editor.
+In the __Tests__ tab for a request, enter your JavaScript manually or select __Snippets__ next to the code editor.

 Tests execute after the response is received.
 When you select __Send__, Postman runs your test script after the response data returns from the API.